History of CRMS APL

 During the years of development from 1972 through 1975 or 1976, Moore's Law—the doubling of the number of transistors in integrated circuits every two years—was just beginning to have an effect.
 But there was already a sea change: the small integrated circuits and core memory used in the META4 hardware were being replaced by large integrated circuits: single-chip microprocessors and dynamic RAM chips—the very components that Morrow, Grant, and Greenberg would be using in their subsequent companies.
 But the CRMS software wasn't written in a portable fashion, so the system quickly became obsolete.
 In contrast, at about the same time the UNIX operating system was being rewritten in the programming language C, allowing it to be ported to an amazing variety of computers, persisting to the present day.

 On a personal level, Balderston and Hoggatt played complementary roles, with Hoggatt focussing on detailed requirements and technical approaches and Balderston securing institutional support.
-Both believed strongly in the Laboratory and incorporated it into their personal research agendas.
+Both believed strongly in the Laboratory, incorporated it into their personal research agendas, and were eager to spread the ideas.

 References